finolacahill/snap/README.txt

 In order to play the game, all you need is a keyboard!
 You can play with between 2 and 4 players, each player will have their own assigned "snap" key, and the spacebar is used to turn cards.
 The player who wins is the last player with cards in their hand.
 See the help screen in the game for further game details.

+For further details on the code, see the JavaDoc!